derrickmaples/active-directory/README.md

 ![4-2](https://github.com/user-attachments/assets/5ec259b3-892e-49b7-8394-ded6a4c86d23)

 <p>
-Set DNS Server of the Client to the private IP Address of the Domain Controller
+Set DNS Server of the Client to the private IP Address of the Domain Controller.
+DNS is critical for Active Directory because it allows domain controllers and clients to locate each other using domain names rather than IP addresses.
 </p>
 <br />